 The Industrial Security Program is a multi-disciplinary security program focused on the protection of classified information developed by or entrusted to U.S. industry operating under the National Industrial Security Program (NISP).

-The Information Security (INFOSEC) Program establishes policies, procedures, and requirements to protect classified and controlled unclassified information (CUI) that, if disclosed, could cause damage to national security.
+The Information Security (INFOSEC) Program establishes policies, procedures, and requirements to protect classified and Controlled Unclassified Information (CUI) that, if disclosed, could cause damage to national security.

 Insider Threat Programs are designed to deter, detect, and mitigate actions by insiders who represent a threat to national security.
-If you are new to Insider Threat Program Management or Operations, we recommend you review the training products in the order listed below to develop a foundation in Insider Threat Program Management and Operations concepts and principles.
+If you are new to Insider Threat Program Management or Operations, we recommend you review the training products in the order listed to develop a foundation in Insider Threat Program Management and Operations concepts and principles.
 After review of these training products, additional training is available on this webpage to expand your knowledge and skills.

 Operations Security (OPSEC) is the process by which we protect critical information whether it is classified or unclassified that can be used against us.
 It focuses on preventing our adversaries' access to information and actions that may compromise an operation.
 OPSEC challenges us to look at ourselves through the eyes of an adversary and deny the adversary the ability to act.